nieldk/Proxmark5_BWM_esp32/README.md

 ﻿# Proxmark5 Battery Wireless Module

-This board integrates an ESP32-C2, a coulomb counter IC, and a charger IC to provide the Proxmark5 with wireless connectivity and safe, efficient battery charging and power management.
+This board integrates an ESP32-C2, a lithium battery fuel gauge IC, and a charger IC to provide the Proxmark5 with wireless connectivity and safe, efficient battery charging and power management.

 ![BWM](./resources/bwm.jpg)